MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/pc-app-anchor-types-placement-precision.md

 Even if an author or operator perfectly places a holographic anchor or perfectly aligns the green outline when scanning a QR code or circular code anchor in Microsoft Dynamics 365 Guides, an anchor's position will never be perfectly precise and exactly the same as a previous placement or alignment.
 Very small (invisible) variations are introduced every time a user anchors a guide, especially in an environment where there are multiple users on multiple HoloLens devices.

 Since a guide's holograms are placed relative to the anchor position and orientation, all hologram positions across the guide inherit a combination of position and orientation errors introduced when positioning or scanning anchors.
-These position and orientation errors are amplified if holograms are placed farther away from the anchor (known as the "lever-arm effect").”
+These position and orientation errors are amplified if holograms are placed farther away from the anchor (known as the "lever-arm effect").

 To maximize hologram position consistency so that the position of a hologram in the world stays the same across users and devices, whenever possible: